mamahoos/Python-Builtin-Decorators-Example/README.md

 ## Example.py

 For a practical demonstration of how to integrate this custom `property` decorator into your code, please refer to the `Example.py` file included in this repository.
 It provides a clear example of the decorator in action.

-## Learning Resource

-By studying this reimplementation and experimenting with the `Example.py` file, users can gain a deeper appreciation for one of Python's elegant solutions to common object-oriented programming challenges.